mente/facebook-api-android-aar/README.md

 facebook-api-android-aar
 ========================

 Facebook Android SDK library built with gradle in aar format for usage with android gradle build system.
+Versions included: 3.0.2, 3.5.0, 3.5.2

 How to use
 =======================